 “If I were to start over from scratch, I would’ve encouraged myself to start this business earlier,” says Colhouer.

 “I let my own fear and nervousness hinder me from starting what I’ve grown to love dearly.”

 Because, although it’s hard work, wedding planners seem to truly love their jobs.

 “Spending six to 12 months with a couple, then seeing it all come to fruition for a stunning celebration is unbelievably rewarding,” says Orwat.

-Susan Shain is a freelance writer and digital nomad.
-She covers travel, food and personal finance (basically, how to save money so you can travel more and eat more).
+Susan Shain is a contributor to The Penny Hoarder.
 Visit her blog at susanshain.com, or say hi on Twitter @susan_shain.